Robert Cover

 Robert M. Cover (July 30, 1943 – July 18, 1986) was an American law professor, scholar, and activist.
 He taught at Yale Law School from 1972 until his death at age 42 in 1986.
-Cover wrote on a number of subjects, including the relationship of violence, how it operates in the law; the centrality of narrative to juridical structures; or the problem of "jurisgenerativity".
-Cover's interests were wide-ranging, including philosophy of law, baseball, Hebrew texts, or political affairs.
+Cover wrote on a number of subjects, including the relationship of violence to the law; the centrality of narrative to juridical structures, jurisgenerativity, and court decisions regarding slavery.
+Cover's interests were wide-ranging and included philosophy of law, baseball, Hebrew texts, and political affairs.

 Biography

 Robert M. Cover was born on July 30, 1943, in Boston, Massachusetts.
 Cover attended Princeton University and Columbia Law School, from which he graduated in 1968, subsequently becoming a law professor there until 1971, when he moved to Yale Law School.
 In 1981, he received a Guggenheim Fellowship for his research on the Supreme Court and American ideology.
 Cover died on July 18, 1986, at Middlesex Memorial Hospital in Middletown, Connecticut, from a heart attack.
-Surviving family members included his wife Diane, his son Avidan, his daughter Leah, and his brother Arnold.
+Surviving family members included his wife Diane; his son Avidan, a professor at Case Western Reserve University School of Law; his daughter Leah; and his brother Arnold.

 He lent his strong support to the campaign to divest Yale of apartheid South African financial holdings.
-He was also interested in Jewish social and legal history, and was translating a renaissance Hebrew text on the law of jurisdiction at the time of his death.
+He was also interested in Jewish social and legal history, and at the time of his death he was translating a Renaissance Hebrew text on the law of jurisdiction.

 Work

 Nomos and Narrative

-In "Nomos and Narrative", he tells that "we inhabit a 'nomos' - a normative universe.
+In "Nomos and Narrative", he tells that "we inhabit a 'nomos' — a normative universe.
 We constantly create and maintain a world of right and wrong, of lawful and unlawful, of valid and void".
-He explains that the normative universe is held together by the force of interpretive commitments - some small and private, others immense and public.
-These commitments - of officials and of others - determine what law means and what law shall be.
+He explains that the normative universe is held together by the force of interpretive commitments — some small and private, others immense and public.
+These commitments — of officials and of others — determine what law means and what law shall be.
 If there existed two legal orders with identical legal precepts and identical, predictable patterns of public force, they would nonetheless differ essentially in meaning if, in one of the orders, the precepts were universally venerated while in the other they were regarded by many as fundamentally unjust.

-From this it follows, that..."[...] the rules and principles of justice, the formal institutions of the law, and the conventions of a social order are, indeed, important to that world; they are, however, but a small part of the normative universe that ought to claim our attention.
+From this it follows, that ...the rules and principles of justice, the formal institutions of the law, and the conventions of a social order are, indeed, important to that world; they are, however, but a small part of the normative universe that ought to claim our attention.
 No set of legal institutions or prescriptions exists apart from the narratives that locate it and give it meaning.
 For every constitution there is an epic, for each decalogue a scripture.
-Once understood in the context of the narratives that give it meaning, law becomes not merely a system of rules to be observed, but a world in which we live".
+Once understood in the context of the narratives that give it meaning, law becomes not merely a system of rules to be observed, but a world in which we live.